texasbe2trill/Investigating-Netflix-Movies/README.md

 # Investigating-Netflix-Movies
-In this project, I utilize pandas and matplotlib to investigate a Netflix movie data set to determine if movie durations are becoming shorter.
+In this project, I utilize pandas and matplotlib to investigate a Netflix movie data set to determine if movie durations are becoming shorter over time.
 The result is displayed in a scatter plot.

 ![Movie popcorn on red background](redpopcorn.jpg)